PrestaShop/prestashop.github.io/news/_posts/2015-09-21-cldr-composer-jshint.markdown

 We are introducing the usage of [Grunt](http://gruntjs.com/)/[Jasmine](http://jasmine.github.io/)+[JSHint](http://jshint.com/) in order to continually check the syntax of our JS code, and make sure they pass our unit tests.

-It's use is tied to [npm](https://www.npmjs.com/), so if you want to launch our test suite, type this in your command line:
+Its use is tied to [npm](https://www.npmjs.com/), so if you want to launch our test suite, type this in your command line:

 {% highlight text %}
 > npm test